 If you feel too overwhelmed to start your isobar analysis, consider doing the following on a preliminary draft of your analysis.
 Shade all stations with SLP values between two adjacent isobar values (e.g. 1032 mb - 1036 mb) with the same color.
-In the below example, I shaded in red a station (BOI) that reports SLP's between 1032 mb - 1036 mb; only that station lies on the higher pressure side of the 1032 mb isobar.
-I also shaded in blue the one station (ORD) with a SLP value between 1004 mb - 1008 mb; ORD must lie on the lower pressure side of the 1008 mb isobar.
+In the above example, I shaded in red two stations (BOI, SLC) that report SLP's between 1032 mb - 1036 mb; these stations and only these stations lie on the higher pressure side of the 1032 mb isobar.
+I also shaded in blue all stations with SLP values between 1008 mb - 1012 mb.
 If you find this suggestion helpful, I leave it to you do a similar shading of all stations that lie between all adjacent isobar pairs, in different colors of course.

 You may also encounter stations with a SLP report that is the exact value of an isobar that must be drawn.
 If you encounter such stations, I suggest that you cirle each one because they are meteorological equivalent of analysis gold.
 Why?
 An isobar with the same value of SLP as the observation goes through (or goes very, very close to) that station!
-I counted eight such stations on the map that satisfy the condition.
-I have circled in orange-gold shading two such stations for you.
-I recommend that you find the remaining ones to make beginning your analysis a tad easier.
+I see seven stations on the map that satisfy the condition.
+I have already circled in orange-gold two of them for you.